emilyOberH/Java/README.md

   --
   Handle error ArithmeticException and InputMismatchException

-3.1 Class.zip
+3.1 Firm.zip
   --
-  Based on the presented examples, build a project with the classes shown in the diagram.
+  Based on the presented examples, build a project with the classes shown in the diagram: Employee, Office Employee(subclass of employee), Boss(subclass of employee), Accountant(subclass of office employee).
 Use the appropriate fields (also a static field) and methods.